- 2 tablespoons olive oil

 The nori strips add a ton of flavor too.

-I cooked my rice noodles right in the kimchi soup pot.
+Rice Noodles: I cooked my rice noodles right in the kimchi soup pot.
 If you do this, make sure to not use too much!
 Four ounces of dry rice noodles is probably plenty.
-They will swell, a whole lot!!!
-You can also cook them separately and pour soup over top, especially is saving the soup for lunches or other meals.
+They will swell, a whole lot!
+You can also cook them separately and pour soup over top, especially if saving the soup for lunches or other meals.

 Keywords: kimchi soup, kimchi recipes, how to use kimchi, kimchi recipe ideas, recipes with kimchi, vegan kimchi soup, easy kimchi soup, quick kimchi soup, kimchi soup recipe, easy kimchi soup recipe, kimchi ramen recipe, kimchi soup with noodles, kimchi soup with tofu